AishwaryaJadhav9850/Sorting-Algorithm/README.md

 ## Selection Sort - Python Implementation
 [Selection Sort](https://github.com/AishwaryaJadhav9850/Sorting-Algorithm/commit/31839ea23510f2dd6b6952309a42cd11247afdf0)

-- Selection sort has a worst-case and average complexity of О(n^2), where n is the number of items being sorted.
+- Selection sort has a worst-case time complexity of О(n^2), where n is the number of items being sorted.

 - Selection sort is a Stable sorting algorithm